Hi there, I’m Shia, a fun-oriented hot mess and insubordinate cookie monster that has yet to learn how to shut her trap or to grow up.

-It was September 2014, when I stumbled upon the story of the Johnsons.
-I couldn’t believe their landfill trash of one entire year could fit into just one Mason Jar #WTF??
-And they weren’t some hippies living somewhere off-grid in some windy tree house!
+It must have been August or September 2014, when I stumbled upon the story of the Johnsons.
+I couldn’t believe their landfill trash of one entire year could fit into just one Mason Jar!
+And they weren’t living somewhere off-grid in some windy tree house!
 No, they lived in Downtown San Francisco in a beautiful house that looked like it came straight out of an interior design magazine.
 They just happened to not produce any trash.
 Simple as that.

 I was instantly captured by how far they managed to push it.
 Why didn’t I ever try to look for those kinds of alternatives?
 Why did I just surrender as if I was forced to buy all those things that will fill the landfills, pollute the oceans, contaminate valuable soil, endanger animals?

 We will never even come close to that, we thought, but, hey, we can at least be a tad more conscious when it comes to waste!

 Fast forwarding to today, our trash of one frigging year fits into a quart jar, and it still seems so unreal to me…

 Fitting one year’s worth of trash into a jar does sound totally insane, I know!
 But truth to be told, it is nothing more than the sum of many surprisingly small and very doable changes.
 Even though it may seem this way, it is not black magic, and frankly, all you really need to bring to the table is the drive to change your life for the better, some excitement to try out new things, and patience. #TurtleSpeedPower

 Hanno and I, for one, never really expected to ever “become zero waste”, which, in hindsight, really took the pressure off.
 Every little success felt like a victory, and we never really bothered to even think (and be frustrated) about all the times when we didn’t remember to bring our own containers or when restaurants still served our drinks with a straw despite us asking them not to.